zhaosuifeng/FinRAGBench-V/README.md

 - Measures **precision and recall** at multiple citation levels.
 - Uses **box-bounding** and **image-cropping** techniques to assess the alignment of cited visual evidence.

-## Key Insights from Experiments

-- Different retrieval strategies significantly affect model performance.
-- Task-dependent variations highlight the challenges of multimodal reasoning.
-- Visual citation remains a challenging aspect, underscoring the need for robust multimodal evaluation benchmarks.

-These findings validate **FinRAGBench-V** as a valuable resource for developing and evaluating visual RAG systems in finance.

 ## Quick Start

 ```bash